Ali-sfpIn/TO-DO-LIST/README.md

 ## TO-DO list
-* add your tasks
+* Add your tasks
-* check your tasks
+* Check your tasks
-* store and restore your data!
+* Store and restore your data!